sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 ### Installing AzureHound:

-Clone this repository https://github.com/BloodHoundAD/AzureHound then, cd into the directory you just cloned and locate the binary called azurehound:
+Clone this repository [Azurehound](https://github.com/BloodHoundAD/AzureHound) then, cd into the directory you just cloned and locate the binary called azurehound:

-### ****Collecting Data with AzureHound****
+### Collecting Data with AzureHound

 You need to first authenticate to your azure environment before you start collecting data using azurehoud.
 We will be using a refresh token which is one of the many authentication flows supported by this tool.
 However, you can as well as use a username/password combo, a JWT, a service principal secret, or a service principal certificate.

-The reason we are using refresh tokens is to avoid the MFA and CAP restrictions that may have been applied to the user account that we will be using to authenticate to azure.
+We are using refresh tokens because the authentication process may fail to work especially if the user account being used has MFA and CAP restrictions.

 ### Generating a Refresh Token.

 We will use a PowerShell script to perform Azure AD device code flow and generate a refresh token.
 Open a PowerShell window on any system and paste the following:

 ```powershell